Table of Contents

 2. Non-Invasive Testing

-Traditional testing methods often require samples to be extracted or structures to be dismantled, causing disruptions and potential damage.
+Traditional NDT Testing Methods often require samples to be extracted or structures to be dismantled, causing disruptions and potential damage.

 3. Continuous Monitoring